Vanderhoof/PyDBML/docs/upgrading.md

 ```

-If the reference is not inline, it won't appear in the Table SQL definition, otherwise it will le rendered separately as an `ALTER TABLE` clause:
+If the reference is not inline, it won't appear in the Table SQL definition, otherwise it will be rendered separately as an `ALTER TABLE` clause:

 ```python
 >>> ref.inline = False